rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/object_ref.md

 ## Function `remove`

-Remove the object from the global storage, and return the object value
+Remove the object from the global storage, and return the object value This function is only can be called by the module of <code>T</code>.

 <pre><code><b>public</b> <b>fun</b> <a href="object_ref.md#0x2_object_ref_remove">remove</a>&lt;T: key&gt;(self: <a href="object_ref.md#0x2_object_ref_ObjectRef">object_ref::ObjectRef</a>&lt;T&gt;): T